See also: American Society for Muslim Advancement

 Rauf had previously said that he would seek funds from overseas to finance the $100 million mosque project but offered no specifics.
 A spokesman for the project refused to say whether Rauf would accept money from Iran.

-It is known that Rauf received some funding from the Ms. Foundation for Women, the Carnegie Corporation of New York, and the Rockefeller Brothers Fund.
+It is known that Rauf received some funding from the Carnegie Corporation of New York, the Ms. Foundation for Women, and the Rockefeller Brothers Fund.
 He also received, through ASMA, $3 million in donations from the government of Malaysia, but for three consecutive years he failed to declare those receipts to the IRS.

 In September 2010, it was learned that Faiz Khan, a founding member and former director of ASMA, had asserted that the 9/11 attacks were an "inside job" for which Muslims had unfairly been made scapegoats.
 Khan also serves on the advisory board of Muslims for 9/11 Truth and is a founder of the Muslim-Jewish-Christian Alliance for 9/11 Truth, known as MUJCA.
 On MUJCA's Web site, Khan wrote: